#What ReaAssist Is

 - API keys.

 Review the preview before sending.
-Chat text may still include project names, track names, plugin names, or other text you typed.
+Redacted text is replaced with placeholders such as ***, <user>, or <custom-endpoint-1>.
+Chat and log text may still include project names, track names, plugin names, or other text you typed.

-Feedback reports are sent to the ReaAssist project maintainer through https://d.reaassist.app.
-A random installation ID is generated only on the first successful send so duplicate reports from the same install can be deduplicated.
+Feedback reports, bug reports, and automatic diagnostics are sent to the ReaAssist project maintainer through https://d.reaassist.app.
+A random installation ID is generated on first diagnostic/report use so duplicate reports from the same install can be deduplicated.
 The ID is not linked to your identity.
+Basic automatic diagnostics are structured and anonymous; Extended diagnostics are sent only if you enable them in Settings.

-If a feedback send fails, the dialog remains open and shows the error.
-ReaAssist does not silently queue, retry, or save the report in the background.
+If a manual feedback or bug-report send fails, the dialog or form remains open and shows the error.
+ReaAssist does not silently queue, retry, or save those manual reports in the background.
 If you cancel after a failed send, the data is discarded.
+Automatic diagnostics use a separate next-launch queue and send only when ReaAssist is idle.

 #Running Generated Code